 - Reported to lag and freeze when editing

-Price: $19.99 for 1 year or $29.99 for a lifetime license.
+Price: $49.99 for 1 year or $79.99 for a lifetime license.
 Free trial.

-10. Movavi Screen Recorder
+13. Movavi Screen Recorder

-Movavi Screen Recorder is an easy-to-use screen capture tool that enables you to record webinars and other videos.
-You can perform desktop recording, capture the webcam, record audio, save recordings as videos and GIFs, and take screenshots.
-You can upload records to Google Drive or YouTube and share them with your audience via social media.
+Movavi Screen Recorder is an easy-to-use screen capture tool that allows you to record webinars and other videos.
+You can perform desktop recording, capture the webcam, record audio, save recordings as high-quality videos and GIFs, and take screenshots.
+You can upload your final video file to YouTube or Google Drive and share them with your audience via social media.
 When we installed Movavi Screen Recorder on our computer, it worked well but some users report that it crashes periodically.

 - Incorporates webcam